 Filling the gaps on the sides

-Something we learned in this project that really surprised us was that houses don’t have perfectly straight or square walls.
-The inside corners of a room may be slightly larger than 90 degrees.
-Walls and ceilings are crooked, which make fitting filler pieces around built-ins tricky.
+Another thing we learned in this project that really surprised us was that houses don’t have perfectly straight or square walls.
+The inside corners of a room are slightly larger than 90 degrees, which makes fitting filler pieces tricky.

 Tip: Tilt the sander slightly to remove more wood from the inside that is not visible.
 This creates a tighter fit.
 If you have a table saw, you can also rip along the edge at 45 degrees.